TitanCmd/single-spa-demo/setup.md

 ?
 Would you like to use single-spa Layout Engine Yes
 ?
 Organization name (can use letters, numbers, dash or underscore) titanco
 ```

+## Extending the root application

+Adding New Microfrontends to Single-Spa Layout